MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 The game developer can use `"resource_extension": ""` or `"entity_type": ""` where they want to do the type checking themselves.
 This is necessary when there's a game function that needs to accept both `.wav` and `.flac` files, or that needs to accept both `rabbit` and `jumpy` entities.

+## grug files are easy to convert to JSON, and JSON is easy to convert to grug

+In this video we see a small Python script on the right, which uses `grug.c` its `grug_dump_file_ast()` and `grug_apply_file_ast()` functions to double the gun's rounds per minute:

+<video src="https://github.com/user-attachments/assets/2f85939d-df2c-4440-a213-fc617a5e9a47" width="100%" autoplay controls loop muted></video>

 ## Stability through hundreds of tests and fuzzing

 [237 handwritten tests](https://github.com/MyNameIsTrez/grug-tests/tree/main) (at the time of writing) that run automatically on every commit using [GitHub Actions](https://github.com/features/actions), ensure that there are no bugs.
 The actions run the tests on Linux with [AddressSanitizer](https://clang.llvm.org/docs/AddressSanitizer.html) and [valgrind](https://valgrind.org/), which check for memory access bugs.